PeterNaydenov/fsm/README.md

   ChainActions is an array with two values.
 First value represents next action on success transition.
   Second on failed transition.
 ChainAction is optional.

-- Changes: As ChainActions is an optional parameter, no changes needed.
+- **Changes**: As ChainActions is an optional parameter, no changes needed.